ackinacki/ackinacki/README.md

 `AUTH_TOKEN`: This token is used to authorize access to the BK API.
 You can specify any arbitrary string.

 `Node ID`: The unique identifier of the Block Keeper within the network.
-It is required when creating a new Block Keeper.
-Use the value provided by the BK wallet deployment script.
+It corresponds to the BK wallet address without the `0:` prefix.
+This identifier is required when creating a new Block Keeper.

 `HOST_PUBLIC_IP`: The public IP address of the host.
 Make sure that the ports do not conflict with other services.